igormironchik/args-parser/README.md

     If you need only simple arguments in style `--do-it <value>` then possibly you will find another library more useful for you, but who knows...

-    This library is highly efficient in performance.
-On Intel (R) Core (TM) i5-7200U CPU @ 2.50GHz args-parser occupies 0.5 milliseconds for 1000 arguments with value.
-Really, guys, do you look at performance or something that library can do?
-This library is very flexible with powerfull help printing.
-What do you need more?

 **How to print help programmatically?**

  * For those, who use old style syntax the answer should be on the plate, as developer